feda12/dev-quote/README.md

 ## DOWNLOAD

-You can download the completed script and a tutorial for writing your own at https://github.com/mccreath/isitup-for-slack/
+You can download the completed script and a tutorial for writing your own at https://github.com/mccreath/isitup-for-slack/# dev-quote